Sectly/logcon/README.md

 logcon.output("This is a output!");
 ```

-## New Since 1.0.3: Tables And API Functions!
+## New Since 1.0.3: Tables And More API Functions!

 ### Tables: